$\mathbb{P}^n$-functors: Introduction

 The structure of the degree $n$ cyclic coextension of $\id_Z$ by $H$ given on $F^!
 F_* \simeq \mathcal{O}_{Z \times_X Z}(0,nE)$ by the above decomposition of the fiber product $Z \times_X Z$ into its irreducible components defines a $\mathbb{P}^n$-functor structure on $F_*$ whose twist is the autoequivalence $(-) \otimes \mathcal{O}_X(D)$ of $D(X)$. \end{theorem*}

 Our last example are \em family $\mathbb{P}^n$-twists \rm where $F\colon D(Z) \rightarrow D(X)$ is defined by a flat $\mathbb{P}^n$-fibration over $Z$.
-The $\mathbb{P}$-twist is the derived monodromy of the associated Mukai flop, the so-called ``flop-flop = twist'' formula.
-A limited case of this was done in \cite{AddingtonDonovanMeachan-MukaiFlopsAndPTwists} under the restrictive assumption of $HH^{odd}(Z) = 0$ which forced the adjunction monad $RF$ to split up as a sum of its cohomologies.
-In general this is not the case, however our new non-split theory works just as well with the standard filtration of $RF$ by its cohomology sheaves:
+The $\mathbb{P}$-twist is the monodromy of the associated Mukai flop, the ``flop-flop = twist'' formula.
+This was done in \cite{AddingtonDonovanMeachan-MukaiFlopsAndPTwists} under the assumption of $HH^{odd}(Z) = 0$ which forced $RF$ to split up as a sum of its cohomologies.
+Our non-split theory works just as well with the standard filtration of $RF$ by cohomology sheaves:

 \begin{theorem*}[Theorem \ref{theorem-family-p-twists}] Let $Z$ be a smooth projective variety and let $\mathcal{V}$ be a vector bundle of rank $n+1$ over $Z$.
 Let $P = \mathbb{P}\mathcal{V}$ and let $\pi\colon P \twoheadrightarrow Z$ be the resulting flat $\mathbb{P}^n$-fibration.
 Let $X$ be another smooth projective variety and let $ \iota \colon P \hookrightarrow X $ be a codimension $n$ closed immersion with $\mathcal{N}_{P/X} \simeq \Omega^1_{P/Z}.$ Let